MicrosoftDocs/dynamics365smb-docs/financials/madeira-news.md

 # What's New in Dynamics 365 for Finance and Operations, Business edition
 Welcome to [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]!
 If you haven't already, then sign up for a trial, let us walk you through the basics of what you can do with [!INCLUDE[d365fin](includes/d365fin_md.md)], and then try things out on your own for a while.
 When you are ready, you can open a blank company and set things up for yourself.

 On a regular basis, we will update [!INCLUDE[d365fin](includes/d365fin_md.md)] with additional capabilities in the core application and with new [extensions](ui-extensions.md).
-For an overview of what is coming and what is currently available, see the [Dynamics 365 Roadmap](https://roadmap.dynamics.com/) - and remember to filter for [!INCLUDE[d365fin](includes/d365fin_md.md)].
+For an overview of what is coming and what is currently available, see the [Finance and Operations, Business edition Roadmap](https://roadmap.dynamics.com/) - and remember to filter for [!INCLUDE[d365fin](includes/d365fin_md.md)].

 On this page, you can see which areas became available while we were still in preview.
-Going forward, find the updates in the [Dynamics 365 Roadmap](https://roadmap.dynamics.com/).
+Going forward, find the updates in the [Finance and Operations, Business edition Roadmap](https://roadmap.dynamics.com/).

 ## November 2016 Launch of [!INCLUDE[d365fin_long](includes/d365fin_long_md.md)]
 As announced on the blog, we're now a service that you use in your business.
 But this update also adds new capabilities and a new extension.

 ### Project management
-If you switch to the Suite experience, you can manage projects and work with resources, time sheets, and jobs.
+You can manage projects and work with resources, time sheets, and jobs.
 When you first log in as a Project Manager role, an assisted setup guide will help you set up how your projects are managed.
 You can work with the sample accounts, jobs, resources, and so on in the demonstration company to get familiar with the functionality.
 For more information, see [Managing Projects](projects-manage-projects.md).

 ### Fixed assets
-If you switch to the Suite experience, you can manage fixed assets, including depreciation and insurance.
+You can manage fixed assets, including depreciation and insurance.
 A standard setup is provided, but you can modify it if anytime you want.
 You can register purchases of fixed assets in dedicated fixed asset G/L journals where you can also dispose of fixed assets.
 The right accounting entries are created automatically.
 For more information, see [Fixed Assets](fa-manage.md).

 ### New extension for migrating data from Dynamics GP
 If your business uses Dynamics GP today, you can use an assisted setup guide to migrate master records to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 You must have exported your existing customers, vendors, inventory items, and accounts using the export data functionality in Dynamics GP.
 The Dynamics GP Data Migration extension automatically maps the exported data so that you can quickly get  your existing data into your new company in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Dynamics GP Data Migration](ui-extensions-dynamicsgp-data-migration.md).